AY1920S2-CS2113T-T12-3/OrgaNice-User-Guide/README.md

 <a name="exit"></a>

 ### 3.16.
 Exit the Application / Study Area interface (Sanath)
-You use this command to exit the application.
+If you are done using the application and want to exit it the `exit` command can be used.
 Before the actual application is exited the tasks currently in the list are stored in a file.
 This command is used for exiting the main interface and the secondary study area search interface.